Undergraduate Degree Requirements

 - Each student whose project earns the equivalent of a grade of B or better and who has maintained a GPA of at least 3.25 in the major shall be entitled to the designation “with distinction” on the diploma after the departmental or program name.
 Subject to the approval of the Undergraduate Council, each department or program shall establish criteria for the award of the designations “with high distinction” and “with highest distinction.”

 Honors awarded by departments may be designated on the diploma by the words with distinction, with high distinction, and with highest distinction after the departmental or program name.
-Currently the departments and majors listed below are approved to award Honors to graduating seniors: anthropology, biology, chemistry, Chinese studies, classical studies, cognitive science, communication, critical gender studies, earth sciences, economics, electrical and computer engineering, ethnic studies, German studies, history, human development, international studies, Japanese studies, Judaic studies, linguistics, literature, management science, mathematics, Muir special project, music, philosophy, physics, political science, psychology, Roosevelt individual studies, sociology, study of religion, theatre and dance, urban studies and planning, and visual arts.
+Currently the departments and majors listed below are approved to award Honors to graduating seniors: anthropology, biology, chemistry, Chinese studies, classical studies, cognitive science, communication, critical gender studies, earth sciences, economics, electrical and computer engineering, ethnic studies, German studies, history, human development, international studies, Japanese studies, Jewish studies, linguistics, literature, management science, mathematics, Muir special project, music, philosophy, physics, political science, psychology, Roosevelt individual studies, sociology, study of religion, theatre and dance, urban studies and planning, and visual arts.

 Provost’s Honors (Quarterly)